Koatty/koatty_lib/docs/api/koatty_lib.md

 </td><td>

-Checks if value is classified as a Date object.
+Check if value is a Date object

 </td></tr>